 Foods are deemed “good” or “bad.”
-There are foods you can eat and foods you “shouldn’t” eat.
-It becomes easy to obsess about the what and the when.
+There are foods you can eat and those you can’t – which often lead to feeling guilty after eating.

 If you’ve been on a diet or are trying to restrict food (or follow “keto” or “low carb”), have you found yourself on Pinterest just staring at images of food?
 Or drooling over food photography in food magazines?

-This is one reason low carb diets don’t work and I never promote low carb diets or low carb diets for runners.
+This is one reason low carb diets don’t work and I never promote a low carb diet.

-Dieting also increases another hormone called cortisol, our stress hormone (3).
+Dieting also increases another hormone called cortisol, our stress hormone.

 Cortisol is actually linked to:

-This study, published in the journal Obesity (a problem in and of itself), talks about the increase in appetite that happens when food is restricted and discusses why long term maintenance of a smaller body size and weight is so difficult (4).
+A study published in the journal Obesity (a problem in and of itself), talks about the increase in appetite that happens when food is restricted and discusses why long term maintenance of a smaller body size and weight is so difficult.

 Furthermore, people who engage in extreme restriction (cutting out whole food groups and sticking to intense diets for long periods) are 18 times more likely to develop an eating disorder than non-dieters.

 Diets don’t teach you lifestyle habits.
 They teach you external rules to live by, rather than encouraging you to check in with yourself.